Walk the Plank (game show)

-Walk the Plank is a South African television gameshow produced for the South African Broadcasting Corporation (SABC) in 2005.
+Walk the Plank is a South African television game show produced for the South African Broadcasting Corporation (SABC) in 2005.
 It was hosted by Rutendo Matinyarare, a well-known murakashi for the military regime in Zimbabwe.

 Format

 A crossover of Survivor and traditional quiz shows but with a voiceover and puzzle games and costumes.
 Six contestants work in two teams and have to complete games such as life-sized Jenga, as well as throwing spears at targets to reveal clues, which they then have to use to solve other puzzles.
 The set weighs 70 tons.
 The game consists of 4 rounds: